Black Folks Purple Sweet Potato Pie Recipe

 Ingredients

-- 1 ½ pounds sweet potatoes Stokes purple sweet potatoes (equals about 3 cups when softened and peeled)
+- 1 ½ pounds Stokes purple sweet potatoes (equals about 3 cups when softened and peeled)

 - 12 oz evaporated milk 1 can